graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/api-changes.rst

 The `experimental_normalize_gradients` parameter when setting gradient accumulation options (`Model.set_gradient_accumulation_options()`) and pipeline options (`Model.set_pipelining_options()`) has been deprecated and will be removed in future.
-This feature is now provided by new mean reduction methods (see:py:class:`~tensorflow.python.ipu.optimizers.GradientAccumulationReductionMethod`) that are selected using the `reduction_method` parameter in `Model.set_gradient_accumulation_options()` and the `gradient_accumulation_reduction_method` parameter in `Model.set_pipelining_options()`.
+This feature is now provided by new mean reduction methods (see:py:class:`~tensorflow.python.ipu.gradient_accumulation.GradientAccumulationReductionMethod`) that are selected using the `reduction_method` parameter in `Model.set_gradient_accumulation_options()` and the `gradient_accumulation_reduction_method` parameter in `Model.set_pipelining_options()`.

 RNN available_memory_proportion_fwd/available_memory_proportion_bwd deprecated